josemiguelmolinam/app_travel_notes_server_project_2/README.md

 - categoriaId
 - createdAt

-- Categoria:
+- Category:

 - id
-- nombre
+- name
 - createdAt

-### Endpoints
+### Endpoints ###

-# Usuarios:
+# Users:

-- POST [/users/register] - Registro de un nuevo usuario.
+- POST [/users/register] - Register a new user.
-- POST [/users/login] - Permite logear un usuario.
+- POST [/users/login] - Allow a user to log in.
-- GET [/users] - Devuelve información del usuario del token.
+- GET [/users] - Retrieve user information based on the token.

-- # Notas:
+# Notes:

-- GET [/notes] - Obtiene el listado de notas del usuario.
+- GET [/notes] - Retrieve the list of notes for the user.
-- GET [/notes/:noteId] - Obtiene información de una nota específica.
+- GET [/notes/:noteId] - Retrieve information about a specific note.
-- POST [/notes] - Crea una nueva nota.
+- POST [/notes] - Create a new note.
-- PUT [/notes/:noteId] - Modificar una nota existente.
+- PUT [/notes/:noteId] - Modify an existing note.
-- PUT [/notes/:noteId/public] - Editar la privacidad de la nota.
+- PUT [/notes/:noteId/public] - Edit the privacy of the note.
-- DELETE [/notes/:noteId/delete] - Elimina una nota.
+- DELETE [/notes/:noteId/delete] - Delete a note.

-# Categorias:
+# Categories:

-- POST [/categories] Crea una nueva categoria.
+- POST [/categories] - Create a new category.
-- GET [/categories] - Devuelve todas las categorias.
+- GET [/categories] - Retrieve all categories.
-- PUT [/categories/:categoryId] - Editar una categoria existente.
+- PUT [/categories/:categoryId] - Edit an existing category.
-- DELETE [/categories/:categoryId] - Eliminar una categoria existente.
+- DELETE [/categories/:categoryId] - Delete an existing category.